nostr-protocol/nips/XX.md

 `draft` `optional`

+// TODO: Mention the optionality of the different components used in this nip.

 This NIP defines a comprehensive protocol for implementing decentralized marketplaces on Nostr, combining and enhancing the approaches from [NIP-15](15.md) and [NIP-99](99.md).
 It provides a complete e-commerce framework while maintaining the protocol's simplicity and interoperability.

 ## Events and Kinds